ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabaseservernode.png)
 5. find Node Database on you pgAdmin 4 then right click
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabasenodedatabases.png)
-6. it will show context menu like image bellow
+6. it will show context menu like this image
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabasenodedatabasesshowcontext.png)
-7. find and hover "Create" on context menu and click "Database" on sub context menu like image bellow
+7. find and hover "Create" on context menu and click "Database" on sub context menu like this image
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabasecontextmenucreate.png)
-8. it will show the dialog of create database like image bellow
+8. it will show the dialog of create database like this image
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabasedialogcreate.png)
-9. find and click field database and fill with "cveditor" like image bellow
+9. find and click field database and fill with "cveditor" like this image
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabasefielddatabasefilled.png)
-10. click save button but make sure you'r fill the field database like step number 6
+10. click save button but make sure you'r fill the field database like step number 9
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabasesavebutton.png)
 11. please wait several minute until it show the popup information "database connected"
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createdatabasepopupsuccesscreateddatabase.png)